-One Pot Spaghetti is quick, easy, and delicious, with only one pot to wash for a family-pleasing dinner…you’ll never make regular spaghetti again!
+One-Pot Spaghetti is quick and delicious, with only one pot to wash for a family-pleasing dinner.
+In fact, it's such an easy spaghetti recipe that you'll never make it any other way again!

 Spaghetti is just one of those classic dinner recipes that most people undoubtedly have on their regular menu rotation.
 I'm a proud member of that club, because it also happens to be a meal that every member of my family will eat without complaint.
 I mean, who doesn't love pasta and meat sauce?